Last updated December 10th, 2022.

 Why?
 Well, most government workers don’t speak English.
 Not only that, but they unexpectedly called me in for an “interview” a week before my residency’s approval.

 This story could be an entire article in and of itself.
-But the short version is that I was able to track down my passport three days later through the help of my lawyer in Georgia.
+Yet the short version is that I was able to track down my passport three days later through the help of my lawyer in Georgia.

 Why Invest in Georgia?
 Efficiency & Prosperity